Hadavar: Hebrew for "the thing that cannot be described." A term used to refer to Yahweh.

 tortured for all eternity.

-Hadith: Sayings and practices of Mohammed.
-They were collected
+Hadith: The recorded sayings and practices of Mohammed.
+Some were written down during the Prophet's life; most were collected

 every Muslim is expected to perform at least once during their lifetime, if